Basic-Level PHP Questions

 Another way:

-loop (if you want to use indexes)$fruits = ["Apple", "Banana", "Mango"];
+for loop (if you want to use indexes)$fruits = ["Apple", "Banana", "Mango"];

 for ($i = 0; $i < count($fruits); $i++) {